boveus/hyrax-wiki/Defining-a-Workflow.md

 # Defining a Workflow in CurationConcerns

-CurationConcerns will create a default workflow configuration when you call the `rails generator curation_concerns:work`. **Before you load the default workflow into the database** via the `rails curation_concerns:workflow:load` command, make sure to review your workflow.
+CurationConcerns will create a default workflow configuration when you call the `rails generator curation_concerns:work`. **Before you load the default workflow into the database** via the `rake curation_concerns:workflow:load` command, make sure to review your workflow.

 Below is the JSON that models the above workflow.